MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/create-sql-vm-portal.md

 ## Known Issues

-**I am unable to change the SQL Binary files installation path**
+### I am unable to change the SQL Binary files installation path**

-When you deploy a SQL marketplace image, we would install SQL Server binaries on the C Drive.
-You cannot change this as of today during deployment.
-The only available workaround is to manually remove and reinstall SQL Server inside the VM to change the binary files location
+SQL Server images from Azure Marketplace install the SQL Server binaries to the C drive.
+It is not currently possible to change this during deployment.
+The only available workaround is to manually uninstall SQL Server from within the VM, then reinstall SQL Server and choose a different location for the binary files during the installation process.

 ## Next steps